chrisjackson-pellicle/paragone-nf/README.md

 1) Designating one or more taxa in your HybPiper paralog files as outgroups, via the `--internal_outgroups <taxon1,taxon2,taxon3...>` option.
 For example, if your paralog `fasta` files contain sequences from the taxa `79686` and `79689`, you could designate these sequences as outgroups via `--internal_outgroups 79686,79689`.

-2) Providing a fasta file (e.g. `outgroups.fasta`) containing 'external' outgroup sequences with the same fasta header formatting as your HybPiper target file via the option `--external_outgroups_file outgroups.fasta`.
+2) Providing a fasta file (e.g. `outgroups.fasta`) containing 'external' outgroup sequences via the option `--external_outgroups_file outgroups.fasta`.
+The sequences in the file should have the same fasta header formatting and gene names as your HybPiper target file.
 For example, if you have used the Angiosperms353 target file for you HybPiper analysis, and you wish to use sequences from *Sesame* as your outgroup, your `outgroups.fasta` file might contain the following:

        >sesame-6995
        gtgggatatgaacaaaatccattgagcttgtattactgtta...